Anant/Cassandra.Api/astra.api/leaves.api.node/README.md

 Add `/api/leaves` to Gitpod url to view the API.

 You can click make public and we will get ready to make cURL requests.
 To do so, we will need to open a new terminal, while keeping the one running the server open.
-You will also need to run the data migrator from `/astra.import/RESTToAstra.py` to seed the database before we begin making requests to the API To make the cURL request to get all, we will run `curl http://localhost:8000/api/leaves/`.
+You will also need to run the data migrator from `/astra.import/RESTToAstra.py` to seed the database before we begin making requests to the API.
+Set the rows = 100 on line 32 and run the migrator.
+To make the cURL request to get all, we will run `curl http://localhost:8000/api/leaves/`.

 ![ArpImg10](Assets/../../../Assets/Images/ArpImg10.png)